exakat/exakat/docs/Rules.rst

 .. _$this-is-not-an-array:

-$this is not an array
+$this Is Not An Array
 #####################